mmontossi/ads-rails/README.md

 ## Renderer

-To change the output when the environment is not production, add a custom renderer in your application.rb:
+To change the output when the environment is not production, add a custom renderer:
 ```ruby
 Ads.configure do |config|
   config.renderer = lambda { |options|